bradclovell/Polecat/README.md

 # Polecat ?! : A Chess Engine for Playing against Humans

-Polecat is a chess engine that specializes in defeating human opponents by predicting their behavior and attempting to provoke mistakes and gain rapid advantages.
+Polecat is a chess engine, written in the Python programming language, that specializes in defeating human opponents by predicting their behavior and attempting to provoke mistakes and gain rapid advantages.
 After achieving an overwhelming advantage, Polecat defers to Stockfish engine recommendations to finish the game.

 ## Effectiveness